 Contents

-Using this resource 1
+About this resource 1

-What is Reading Schools?
-2

-About Scottish Book Trust 2

-Types of communication 2

-How to write a press release 3
+How to write a press release

-Distributing your press release 4

-Photography 4

-Appendix 1 - wording on Reading Schools 5

-Appendix 2 - Note to Editors 5
+Appendix

-Example press release 7
+Example press release 6

 About this resource

 This resource has been created by Caroline Young, Marketing and PR Manager at Scottish Book Trust.

-Using this resource

 We know that you want to shout about your success with Reading Schools, and contacting your local paper or broadcaster is a great away to demonstrate to your local community all that you have achieved.
 By sharing your stories, you can also help encourage other schools to follow your lead and achieve their trophies too.

 This guide is designed to help you put together your information on Reading Schools, with tips on how to ensure your wording is correct when you communicate your accreditation publicly.
 You can also find some tips on sending out photographs and how to structure a press release.

 What is Reading Schools?

-When you are putting together your communications, use the following to describe Reading Schools: The Reading Schools programme, developed by Scottish Book Trust, is an accreditation programme for schools that are committed to building a reading culture for their learners and communities.
+When you are putting together your communications, use the following to describe Reading Schools:

+The Reading Schools programme, developed by Scottish Book Trust, is an accreditation programme for schools that are committed to building a reading culture for their learners and communities.

 The programme supports schools to build a reading culture, where every pupil is encouraged to feed their imagination through books.

 There are three levels of accreditation - Core, Silver and Gold.